 Glaucoma is a group of eye diseases that cause damage to the optic nerve.
 The optic nerve is the part of the eye that carries the images we see to the brain.
 Glaucoma is often called the silent thief of sight, gradually stealing vision without warning, and often without symptoms.
 If left untreated, glaucoma can lead to blindness.
 It was once thought that elevated pressure inside the eye was the main cause of optic nerve damage.
 Although elevated pressure is clearly a risk factor, we now know that other factors must also be involved, because even people with normal pressure, can experience vision loss from glaucoma.

 Glaucoma is a group of diseases that can damage the eye’s optic nerve and result in vision loss and blindness.
 Glaucoma occurs when the normal fluid pressure inside the eyes slowly rises.
-However, with early treatment, you can often protect your eyes against serious vision loss.
+However, with early glaucoma treatment and primary eye care, you can often protect your eyes against serious vision loss.

 Congenital glaucoma.
 Children are born with a defect in the angle of the eye that slows the normal drainage of fluid.
 These children usually have obvious symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
 Conventional surgery typically is the suggested treatment, because medicines may have unknown effects in infants and be difficult to administer.
 Surgery is safe and effective.
 If surgery is done promptly, these children usually have an excellent chance of having good vision.

 In the front of the eye is a space called the anterior chamber.
 A clear fluid flows continuously in and out of the chamber and nourishes nearby tissues.
 The fluid leaves the chamber at the open angle where the cornea and iris meet.
-(See diagram below.)
 When the fluid reaches the angle, it flows through a spongy meshwork, like a drain, and leaves the eye.
 Sometimes, when the fluid reaches the angle, it passes too slowly through the meshwork drain.
 As the fluid builds up, the pressure inside the eye rises to a level that may damage the optic nerve.
-When the optic nerve is damaged from increased pressure, open-angle glaucoma–and vision loss–may result.
-That’s why controlling pressure inside the eye is important.
+When the optic nerve is damaged by increased pressure, open-angle glaucoma (and vision loss) may result.
+That’s why controlling the pressure inside the eye is important.

 Not necessarily.
-Increased eye pressure means you are at risk for glaucoma, but does not mean you have the disease.
+Increased eye pressure means you are at risk but does not mean you have the disease.
 A person has glaucoma only if the optic nerve is damaged.
-If you have increased eye pressure but no damage to the optic nerve, you do not have glaucoma.
+If you have increased eye pressure but no damage to the optic nerve, you do not have this disease.
 However, you are at risk.
-Follow the advice of your eye care professional.
+Follow the glaucoma treatment advice of your primary eye care professional.

 Yes.
-Glaucoma can develop without increased eye pressure.
-This form of glaucoma is called low-tension or normal-tension glaucoma.
+This disease can develop without increased eye pressure.
+This form is called low-tension or normal-tension glaucoma.
 It is not as common as open-angle glaucoma.

-Anyone can develop glaucoma.
+Anyone can develop this disease.
 Some people are at higher risk than others.
 They include:

 – African Americans over age 40.